JorgenVatle/docker-compose-php/README.md

 docker-compose up
 ```

-Once started, you'll have access yo your app on [localhost:8050](http://localhost:8050)
+Once started, you'll have access to your app on [localhost:8050](http://localhost:8050)

 ## Servers